 If your family meets income eligibility requirements, your child may be able to receive free or reduced-price meals from the school cafeteria.
-While the district may be able to offer free meals to all students, it is very important for eligible parents to complete a meal benefits application because this data allows schools to get funding to provide other important educational resources to benefit students.
 Parents can complete a meal benefits application online at myschoolapps.com.
 Paper applications also are available at all schools.
 More: www.wcpss.net/free-reduced-meals.